Script: Theme Texture Change v2

 Documentation · Theme Texture Change

 Version 2 is on the works.
 Watch this space for news.
-Current state: Documenting and adding last features.
+Current state: BETA TEST.

 [Black Tulip] Script - Theme Texture Change v2 in Marketplace.

 Follow these directions carefully.
 Complete the several Step by Step Guides in the first place, then check the rest of the sections.
 There's a Troubleshooting section at the end.
 Before asking for help, check that your problem isn't one of the problems described in there.
 There's a section in this documentation meant for advanced users.
 Its purpose is to provide more concise and to the point information so they don't have to wade through long tutorials.
 Still, having a look at the step by step guides is recommended.

 License of Use: Click here to read the License of use.